 Provenance: Jerry McCann Collection

 The jar is hand blown with a ground lip.
 The closure is a side seal.
-There is a gasket seated between the outside jars neck and inner skirt of the tinned iron press down cap that has a milk glass liner.
+There is a gasket seated between the outside of the jars neck and the inner skirt of the tinned iron press-down cap that has a milk glass liner.